 Take in the Murray River's historic charm in Echuca Moama, Australia's paddle steamer capital.
 Steeped in heritage, the twin towns are home to the world's largest fleet of operating riverboats as well as fine-dining restaurants and an array of water sports.

-Take advantage of some of the best dining experiences the Murray has to offer.
-Savour the contemporary regional menu at Morrison's and Ceres Echuca, or fill up on stateside pub grub at the American Hotel.
+Savour the contemporary regional menu with river views at Morrison's, fill up on stateside pub grub at the American Hotel, or slow it down with a visit to St Anne's Cellar Store.
 Keep the good times rolling at friendly country pubs, traditional bakeries and chic wine bars.